 A few months after the network’s introduction, 47% of users were checking the site on their smartphones, so creating a mobile app was in a way a logical step in turning this start-up into business.
 Sportlobster first received the investment from Luxembourg-based Witchwood Capital Partners, and soon after that from footballer Michael Owen and F1 driver Mark Webber.

 Needless to say, the app was (is) a key to a bright future:

 “The app offers a way for sports fans to interact with their favourite athletes and sports teams and have their own voice heard by likeminded fans.
 While other platforms may allow you to have a voice, Sportlobster offers a dedicated space to discuss real topics in sport”, said Owen.

 Owen was very pleased with the idea that this sport network is not restricted to 140 characters and once he started with his predictions for the Premier League, Sportlobster received attention from many important media (Daily Star, Express, Daily Mail, Daily Echo, The Sport Review, and other European media, French Canal+, Dutch ELF Voetbal, and more).
 The app revolutionised the network.

 Excited to be appointed as an ambassador for @sportlobster Their new iPhone app is wicked.
 Follow here http://t.co/C3P1Heshp4— Mark Webber (@AussieGrit) October 25, 2013

 What is behind any successful social media network idea?
 A team.

 Behind any successful IT business is a creative and developing team.

-We are very pleased to have been able to employ our skills and expertise in building a bright future for this sports social network.
+New product development does not only require a good and experienced team but also a team of professionals who can provide digital business consulting.
+We are very pleased to have been able to employ our skills and expertise in building a bright future for this sports social network. .